opensearch-project/documentation-website/_benchmark/user-guide/target-throughput.md

 Target throughput is key to understanding the OpenSearch Benchmark definition of *latency*.
 Target throughput is the rate at which OpenSearch Benchmark issues requests, assuming that responses will be returned instantaneously. `target-throughput` is a common workload parameter that can be set for each test and is measured in operations per second.

-OpenSearch Benchmark has two types of testing modes, both of which are related to throughput, latency, and service time:
+OpenSearch Benchmark has two testing modes, both of which are related to throughput, latency, and service time:

 - [Benchmarking mode](#benchmarking-mode): Latency is measured in the same way as service time.
 - [Throughput-throttled mode](#throughput-throttled-mode): Latency is measured as service time plus the time that a request spends waiting in the queue.

 ## Benchmarking mode

-When you do not specify a `target-throughput`, OpenSearch Benchmark latency tests are performed in **Benchmarking mode**.
-In **Benchmarking mode**, the OpenSearch client sends requests to the OpenSearch cluster as fast as possible.
-After the cluster receives a response from the previous request, OpenSearch Benchmark sends the next request immediately to the OpenSearch client without delay.
+When you do not specify a `target-throughput`, OpenSearch Benchmark latency tests are performed in *benchmarking mode*.
+In this mode, the OpenSearch client sends requests to the OpenSearch cluster as fast as possible.
+After the cluster receives a response from the previous request, OpenSearch Benchmark immediately sends the next request to the OpenSearch client.
 In this testing mode, latency is identical to service time.

 ## Throughput-throttled mode